yowainwright/rssm/README.md

 ## TypeScript Support

-RSSSM is fully typed and provides excellent TypeScript support:
+Rssm is fully typed and provides excellent TypeScript support:

 ```tsx
 // Type is inferred from schema